dhruvp987/ChatBox/README.md

 - CB_REP_PEN: Repetition Penalty (default: 1.1)
 - CB_MIN_P: min-p (default: 0.05)
 - CB_TOP_P: top-p (default: 0.95)
+## 💻📚 Tech Stack
+- llama.cpp (using llama-cpp-python lib)
+          - Used to run local models efficiently on a variety of hardware
+- FastAPI
+          - Used to develop a performant web backend
 ## 📎 License
 Licensed under the MIT license